How to Grow Swiss Cheese Plants (Monstera) Indoors or Outdoors

 Most gardeners grow their Swiss cheese plants indoors.
 It’s a great plant for indoors because it prefers low light.
 Don’t plant it right in front of a sunny window.
 The leaves turn yellow when it gets too much sun.
 Place it away from the window.
 A north facing room is the best for this shade lover.

 It won’t get as large as it does outdoors, only growing to about 10 feet.
 Be sure to give it something to climb on!
 You can use regular potting soil.
 Water once a week at most.
 Allow the soil to dry out between waterings.
 Here’s neat trick: if you get busy and can’t water your plant regularly, you can take advantage of the fact that it has aerial roots and place one or more of the roots in a pot of water!
 It will take up the water through that root in addition to any watering you are doing in the pot.
-Mist it 2 to 3 times a week to provide humidity.
+Our homes are very dry to mist your plant 2 to 3 times a week to provide humidity.

 Fertilize 2 to 3 times a year with a balanced fertilizer as you would if you were growing it outdoors.
 You can prune your plant to keep it at a manageable size.

 How to Grow Swiss Cheese Plants From Cuttings